Market Reports

 Source: Isabelnet, 19.04.2024

-The chart shows a Bank of America survey of the largest institutional investors on whether a recession is unlikely in the next 12 months.
-In November 2022, 90% expected a recession, now only 10% do.
+The chart shows a Bank of America survey of the largest institutional investors on whether a recession in the next 12 months is unlikely.
+In November 2022, 90% expected a recession, while now only 10% do.

-We do not share this optimistic view "yet".
-Since the US Federal Reserve has been in existence, there have been 15 interest rate hikes and 14 recessions.
-We consider the mood of most investors to be too optimistic.
+We still cannot share this optimistic view.
+Since the existence of the US Federal Reserve, there have been 15 interest rate hiking cycles, and 14 of them were followed by a recession.
+We consider the sentiment among most investors to be overly optimistic.

 Source: Isabelnet, 23.04.2024

-The chart shows the Purchasing Managers' Index for the manufacturing industry (dark blue) and incoming orders (light blue).
-A value below 50 indicates a shrinking economy, a value above 50 indicates an expanding economy.
+The chart shows the Purchasing Managers’ Index (PMI) for the manufacturing sector (dark blue) and new orders (light blue).
+A reading below 50 indicates a contracting economy, while a reading above 50 indicates an expanding economy.

-In 2024, the global economy has returned to expansion.
-The recession in the manufacturing sector should therefore be over.
+In 2024, the global economy returned to expansion.
+The recession in the manufacturing sector therefore appears to be over.

 Source: Isabelnet, 23.04.2024

-The chart also shows a survey conducted by Bank of America, but this time exclusively among institutional bond investors.
-On a positive note, over 60% of investors expect inflation to remain the same or fall.
-However, 35% still expect inflation to rise.
+This chart also shows a Bank of America survey, but this time exclusively among institutional bond investors.
+From a positive perspective, more than 60% of investors expect inflation to remain stable or decline.
+However, 35% still expect higher inflation.
 At the beginning of the year, this figure was still close to 0%.

 Source: CNN Business, Fear & Gread Index, 23.04.2024

-The chart shows how euphoric the mood among private investors was.
-It was at peak levels from December 2023 to March 2024.
-The wind has changed since April.
-This was triggered by disappointments in some of investors' favorite stocks such as Tesla or Nvidia, which have slumped in recent weeks.
+The chart shows how euphoric sentiment among retail investors had become.
+From December 2023 to March 2024, sentiment was at extremely high levels.
+Since April, the mood has shifted.
+The trigger was disappointment in some of investors’ favorite stocks, such as Tesla and Nvidia, which have declined sharply in recent weeks.

 But that was only the trigger.
-We have been warning about the correction for several weeks.
-With the turnaround in interest rate expectations, it was only a matter of time before prices adjusted to reality.
-We also think that the correction is not over yet.
+We had already been warning about a correction for several weeks.
+With the shift in interest rate expectations, it was only a matter of time before prices adjusted to reality.
+We also believe that the correction is not yet over.

-What continues to worry us is the inverted yield curve:
+What continues to concern us is the inverted yield curve:

 Source: X, Charlie Bilello, @charliebilello, 19.04.2024

-The chart shows the development of ten-year US government bonds minus two-year US government bonds.
-Normally, long-term interest rates are higher than short-term interest rates, as there is more uncertainty in the long term.
-However, short-term interest rates are currently higher, which is called an inverted yield curve.
+The chart shows the spread between 10-year US Treasury bonds and 2-year US Treasury bonds.
+Normally, long-term interest rates are higher than short-term rates because there is more uncertainty over longer periods.
+Currently, however, short-term interest rates are higher, which is known as an inverted yield curve.

-In the past, this was always a sign that a recession was coming.
-Although equity investors are very optimistic and are calling off the recession, bond investors still seem to be expecting a recession.
+In the past, this has always been a sign that a recession is coming.
+Although equity investors are very optimistic and are dismissing the possibility of a recession, bond investors still appear to be expecting one.
 Historically, bond investors have usually been right.
-For the most part, it is long-term and institutional investors such as pension funds who are not guided by media sentiment.
+They are largely long-term institutional investors, such as pension funds, who are not driven by sentiment in the media.

 Source: X, Lance Roberts, @LanceRoberts, 22.04.2024

-Bloomberg calculates an index that shows how easily companies can finance themselves.
-One of the most important values is of course the level of interest rates, but other indicators are also included in the calculation.
-The most widely observed index in this area is that of the Federal Reserve Bank of Chicago, which includes 105 data points.
+Bloomberg calculates an index that shows how easily companies can obtain financing.
+One of the most important factors is, of course, the level of interest rates, but other indicators are also included in the calculation.
+The most closely watched index in this area is the one published by the Chicago Federal Reserve, which incorporates 105 data points.

-A higher value in the index means easier financing options.
-The index has been falling again since March.
-At the beginning of the year, seven interest rate cuts were expected, but now only two:
+A higher value in the index means easier financing conditions.
+Since March, the index has started to decline again.
+At the beginning of the year, markets were expecting seven interest rate cuts, while now only two are expected:

 Source: CME FedWatch, 23.04.2024

-The chart shows the probabilities with which investors expect the US Federal Reserve to make an interest rate decision.
-At the next meeting of the US Federal Reserve on May 1, investors assume with a probability of 99.7% that key interest rates will remain unchanged.
-However, a rate cut of 0.25% is then expected in September 2024 and January 2025.
+The chart shows the probabilities investors assign to future interest rate decisions by the US Federal Reserve.
+At the Fed’s next meeting on May 1, investors see a 99.7% probability that interest rates will remain unchanged.
+However, markets are currently expecting rate cuts of 0.25% each in September 2024 and January 2025.

-Today's investments are tomorrow's earnings.
-In addition to the inverted yield curve, what worries us is that although financing options have improved over the past year, companies have not invested and there has been almost no demand for loans.
+Today’s investments are tomorrow’s profits.
+In addition to the inverted yield curve, what concerns us is that although financing conditions improved over the past year, companies have not increased investments and have shown very little demand for credit.

 Source: X, Equity Clock, @EquityClock, 22.04.2024

-The chart shows the demand for corporate loans in the USA.
-The blue line shows the average course of demand over the last 20 years.
-In 2023, the demand for corporate loans was falling and 2024 appears to be heading in the same direction.
+The chart shows demand for corporate loans in the United States.
+The blue line represents the average trend in demand over the past 20 years.
+In 2023, demand for corporate loans declined, and 2024 appears to be heading in the same direction.

-So far, companies do not seem to believe in a bright future and are still reluctant to make additional investments.
-Only when this changes will we reconsider our current very cautious and conservative investment policy.
+So far, companies do not seem to believe in a strong economic outlook and remain cautious about making additional investments.
+Only when this changes will we reconsider our currently very cautious and conservative investment strategy.

 Want to make your money work for you?